-Though arriving in the Tuamotos in French Polynesia was like finding paradise on Earth, we were close to having a catastrophic arrival.
+The sail from the Marquesas was thrilling, filled with tense moments where we had to weave around and in between squalls passing by.
+We were looking forward to relaxing in the Tuamotos, but got an even more anxiety filled arrival than expected.
+We were very close to copying Thor Heyerdahls landing on Raroia (for those of you that don’t know: he shipwrecked there).
 On the day we were due to arrive, my brother woke me up and told me that we had lost all power, that there was no wind and that we were drifting towards a huge reef surrounding an atoll (roughly a 5 km long reef).
-Definitely not what you want to hear at 2 am.
+Definitely not what you want to hear at 2 in the morning.
 No power meant that we couldn’t start the engines and with no wind, we couldn’t sail away.
-The waves were pushing us closer and closer to the reef.
-I got all hands on deck and by hoisting every bit of sail we had, we managed to inch forward and avoided hitting the massive reef.
-When the sun peeked over the horizon a few hours later, the solar panels managed to charge the batteries sufficiently, so that we were able to fire up the engines and could get safely into Fakarava.
-We even caught a nice Mahi Mahi, so the slight delay was good for something:
+The waves were pushing us closer and closer to the reef, and things were starting to look a bit dire.
+I got all hands on deck and by hoisting every bit of sail we had, we managed to claw our way forward and avoided hitting the massive reef by a few meters.
+We could almost step down onto the reef from African Innovation (AI) when we rounded the reef and could drift/sail safely away.

-We stopped briefly in the northern anchorage by the town, to buy some baguettes and to say hi to Nikita and Liquid Courage, before we continued to the south pass, where the real action is.
+We stopped briefly in the northern anchorage by the main town Rotoava, to buy some baguettes and to say hi to our friends on Nikita and Liquid Courage, before continuing to the south pass, where the real action was to be found.

-I enjoyed the best free-diving I’ve ever done going on drift-dive after drift-dive.
-The coral there was vibrant, colorful, active and filled with life.
+I enjoyed the best freediving I’ve ever done, going on drift-dive after drift-dive through the south pass of the atoll.
+The coral there wa vibrant, colorful, active and filled with life.
 We saw an abundance of sealife, to the point where it was overwhelming.
 It really felt like you were swimming in a huge aquarium.
-Of bigger fish, we saw giant manta rays feeding, spotted eagle rays cruising by, a lot of sharks, Napoleaon fish, giant groupers, tuna and LOT’S of colorful coral fish.
+Of bigger fish, we saw giant mantarays feeding, spotted eaglerays cruising by, a lot of sharks, Napoleon fish, giant groupers, tuna, LOT’S of colorful coral fish and did I mention a ton of sharks?
 We would ride the dinghy from the anchorage to the pass and drift either in or out depending on which way the current was flowing.